bavarianrhino/emaily_app/Notes.md

 - node package on client side that does the heavy lifting in recieving and passing back tokens
 - mainly used in Payments.js that comes with attributes name, description, amount, token and stripeKey.
 - Need to provide button within component
+- Every stripe method like above returns a chainable promise which can be used instead of a regular callback

 Body Parser
 ======